syncfusion-content/ej2-data-manager-docs/ej2-javascript/data/dataManager-persistence.md

 # State persistence in ##Platform_Name## Data control

-State persistence refers to the DataManager’s state maintained in the browser’s [localStorage](https://www.w3schools.com/html/html5_webstorage.asp#) even if the browser is refreshed or if you move to the next page within the browser.
-This feature requires the `id` and `enablePersistence` properties to be set in the **DataManager** to persist DataManager’s query object in the local storage.
+State persistence refers to the ability of the DataManager to maintain its state in the browser's localStorage, even when the browser is refreshed or when navigating to a different page within the same browser.
+To enable this feature, you need to set the `id` and `enablePersistence` properties in the DataManager.
+This allows the DataManager's query object to persistently store in the local storage.

 ```ts
 import { DataManager, Query, UrlAdaptor } from "@syncfusion/ej2-data";